wp-plugins/marctv-ajax-trash-comments/readme.txt

 = 1.0.1 =

 * Fixed: Trash button was visible in the backend.

+= 1.0.2 =

+* Added ajax activity indicators.